nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 ### Delete Housekeeper : `delete housekeeper `
-When a housekeeper resigns, the delete housekeeper command removes the resigning housekeeper from the list of
+When a housekeeper resigns, the deleted housekeeper command removes the resigning housekeeper from the list of
 housekeepers.
 This command will also display the number of housekeepers remaining in the housekeeper list.